 Avoiding Pitfalls of Merger Doctrine at Closing and Beyond

 This CLE course will discuss strategies for buyers and sellers negotiating survival clauses in commercial real estate transactions.
-Our experienced panel will offer critical insight on crucial terms for inclusion, duration, pitfalls to avoid, along with how survival provisions interplay with holdbacks to minimize risks beyond closing.
+Our experienced panel will offer critical insight into crucial terms for inclusion, duration, pitfalls to avoid, and how survival provisions interplay with holdbacks to minimize risks beyond closing.